Annapurna Base Camp Helicopter Trek 8 Days

 Price Includes

-• The return flight from Pokhara to Kathmandu includes the departure tax.
+• Return flight from Pokhara to Kathmandu, including departure tax.

 • Welcome and farewell dinner.

-• Assistant trekking guides walking with the group to support as necessary (1 assistant guide for four trekkers)
+• Assistant trekking guides to support the group as necessary.

-• Staff costs include food, salary, accommodation, transportation, and medicine.
+• Staff costs, including food, salary, accommodation, transportation, and medicine.

-• Insurance covers all staff, including porters, as per state law.
+• Insurance coverage for all staff, including porters, as per state law.

 • Down jacket and sleeping bag (to be returned after trip completion).